assemblr-io/remotecare/README.md

 - should users manage/edit patients in the dashboard or assume it is done in the source clinical/administrative backend and rendered in real-time on the dashboard only?
 - Sort patient details by total road kms?

+## Ideas to consider

+- click a button to show clinics close to the patient offering the services their appointments need

 ## Bugs

 - logic error between clicking on a marker and opening accordion - marker click opens accordion; accordion click does not clear marker click due to state effect being triggered. it is a sequencing issue dues to poor logic!